aatarasoff/spring-thrift-api-gateway/README.md

 ## What is it

-Gateway for Apache Thrift requests processing that is built on Spring Cloud stack
+Gateway for Apache Thrift requests processing that is built on Spring Cloud stack.
+Project depends on core functionality that is described in https://github.com/aatarasoff/thrift-api-gateway-core
 ## How connect project

 Its very simple: